 If you would like to request a license to download and install the Adobe Caslon typeface onto your computer, please use the typeface license request form.

 The university has two official colors, known as Georgetown Blue and Georgetown Gray.
-Georgetown’s official colors date back to the aftermath of the Civil War.
-The “Union blue” and “Confederate gray” were adopted to signify the union of North and South.
+Georgetown’s official colors date back to the aftermath of the Civil War and were adopted to signify the union of students from the North and South.
 Since then, these colors have become a recognizable identifier for the university.

 Color is a powerful tool that provides a quick means of identification.
 Georgetown maintains an impressive amount of brand equity in our recognizable color scheme.
 Consistent use of these colors will provide a common link among Georgetown and its many units and centers.